sillydan1/blog/content/posts/computation-in-nature.md

 ## Disclaimer

 This was written as a student project as part of our ethics course, where we had to write an opinion piece on anything we wanted in the field of computer science.
 Note that this was before *LLM*'s was a thing.
+I also apologize if the wording is off - this was written in an afternoon as a rush-job.
+I still think it's an interesting read though.

 # Computation in Nature

 > "If you ever think your code is bad, just remember that CPUs are just rocks that we tricked into thinking"

-**Does the nature compute, or the computation is something that only the humans are doing?
+**Does nature compute, or is computation something that only humans are doing?
 If so, what is it about?**

 To answer this question, we would need to define what the terms used in it even means.
-If you look up the definition of the word ’compute’ on Merriam Websters dictionary, you will find that it primarily means _"to determine especially by mathematical means"_.
+If you look up the definition of the word ’compute’ on Merriam Websters dictionary, you find that it primarily means _"to determine especially by mathematical means"_.
 This definition mentions a usage of mathematics, which suggests a close bond between these concepts.
 What would it mean to determine something?
 I would argue that it means to make a decision based on either prior experience, data or calculations.
 This implies that computation have a focus on deciding